-12 Mar How Not to Get Caught in a Freelance Scam?
-8 Freelance Scam Jobs to be Aware of
+12 Mar How to Spare Yourself the Stress and Not Get Caught in a Freelance Scam

 It seems everywhere you go these days, someone will try to scam you.
 Freelancing isn’t any different and here too, you have to be very careful who you should work with.
 Otherwise, your next gig might turn out to be a scam.
 With so many clients trying actively to deceive freelancers, you must learn how to identify and avoid these freelance scam jobs.

 Before I introduce the most common scams you can encounter as a freelancer, I’d like to point out one thing.
 A freelance scam is not the same as having a bad client.
 The difference is – while very difficult to work with, a bad client does generally intend to pay you for your service.
 A freelance scam client almost never does.
 However, keep in mind that, in some cases, these two can be one and the same.

 And with that, let’s take a look at the 8 most common freelance scam offers you might get and how to avoid them:

 While there are many legit revenue sharing websites such as HubPages, there are many more looking to scam you.
 You can recognize these by taking a look at their pagerank at CheckPageRank or a similar website.
 Simply put in the domain name in the field and if its Google PageRank and Domain Authority aren’t very high, don’t work with that client.